 Lou’s Axway background

-Lou has been with Axway for more than 19 years.
+Lou has been with Axway for over 19 years.
 In the early days, Lou started out as a Technical Support Engineer, then moved on to become the first Critical Account Manager in Europe when Axway first introduced Mission Critical Support.
 Lou’s entire Axway career has been centered around bringing the best possible service to the client.
 This enables Lou to show the real value of customer service wherever possible.

 Lou brings several excellent approaches to her position.
 Depending on the situation at hand, her two main goals are to “listen and gather information, both internally, including my Management, Peter Flynn (SVP–Customer Success) and Roland Royer (Chief Customer Officer).
 As well as externally, meaning our clients.”
 Lou calls this “getting the 360.”

 When you work in Customer Success, it is important to make a sound decision and give sage advice.
 These skills require having a full understanding of the situation and being fully aware of the client’s expectations.
 For Lou, there is “no such thing as a bad question, only bad answers.”
 This is great advice one can learn from and apply to their position.

 Lou’s second approach is to “let the world turn,” before making a final decision.
 Lou feels that “not every decision is urgent and if it’s tricky, you will often find the solution presents itself if you let it come naturally.”

 The best part of Lou’s job

 For Lou, the best part of the job is “everything”!
 Lou loves working with the team, clients, as well as the variety that comes with the position.
 Lou’s Axway career has been based around client-facing.
 This is something Lou enjoys very much.
 It’s amazing to think Lou has been working with some clients for over 10 years.